 Just like tomatoes or peppers, each carrot variety matures at a slightly different rate.
 The “days to maturity” noted in the seed catalog or on the seed packet is how many days it will take that particular variety to go from seed sowing to full-size root.

 Some carrot varieties, like ‘Napoli’ and ‘Mokum’, are ready to pick in 55 days, while others, like ‘Danvers’, take 65 days.
-Long-maturing varieties, like ‘Merida’ and ‘Mignon’, take 80+ days.
+Long-maturing carrot plants, like ‘Merida’ and ‘Mignon’, take 80+ days.
 Though you might think it’s the case, the days to maturity of each variety has little to do with the size of the fully grown carrot.
 There are some small carrots that take a long time to mature, just as there are some big carrots that mature relatively quickly.
 If you have a short growing season and want carrots that grow quickly, be sure to choose a variety that requires a shorter number of days to maturity.
 If you plan to leave your carrots in the ground for fall and/or winter harvest, a selection with a longer number of days to maturity may be best.

 Picking carrots at the right stage of growth

 One of the perks of growing carrots is that you can pick them at pretty much any stage.
-If you want slender baby carrots for a gourmet meal, you can tug them from the soil in as little as 30 or 40 days.
+If you want slender baby carrots for a gourmet meal in the early spring, you can tug them from the soil in as little as 30 or 40 days.
 But if you want full-size roots, wait until you hit the days to maturity noted on the seed packet or even a few weeks beyond that.
 It would be easy to make note of carrot-planting day on your calendar or in a garden journal so you can keep track of when it’s time to start thinking about making the harvest.

 When to harvest carrots based on visual clues